 Some of these are listed more than once but you get the idea.

 Have you ever tried writing a script or story?
-If you’re looking to get into screenwriting or some sort of media production, knowing how to write in industry standard like this is key.
+If you’re looking to get into screenwriting or some sort of media production, knowing how to write in industry-standard like this is key.
+If you have tried writing a script, tell us what you wrote about or your questions.
 Until next time, Producer Steve signing off.